j100002ben/chyimaa-ci/README.md

-GLOnly-CI
+Chyimaa-CI
 =========

-Glonly website using php with Codeigniter.
+Chyimaa website using php with Codeigniter.